pixelc-linux/pixelc-rootfs-scripts/README.md

 #### make_rootfs

 Use this to create the `rootfs` directory and error if it already exists or if it cannot be created.
+It also defines a cleanup handler using `add_cleanup` that will remove the `rootfs` if the stage fails.

 #### in_rootfs command [...]